|On this page|

 Set the value to the sum of all the values of previous/ancestor points.
 This operation is useful for measuring the distance from the root to each point, or counting the number of points from the root to each point.

 To measure distance, turn on Scale by edge length.
-This scales each added value by the distance to the previous point, making the
+This scales each added value by the distance to the previous point, making the value of each point varying by the outgoing edge length.

 Set the value to the maximum of this point’s value and all previous/ancestor values.
 If the point is a root, it just uses its current value.